pnkfelix/rfcs/active/0000-arm-input-matching.md

 # Drawbacks

-Some code that is legal today might stop working.  pnkfelix encountered very few such cases when bootstrapping his work on [RFC PR 210]; see [Impact on real code].
+Some code that is legal today will stop working.
+The notes from pnkfelix on [RFC PR 210] were based on a control-flow sensitive variant of tahis change, which underestimates the effects of the control-flow insensitive variant proposed here. see [Impact on real code].

 # Alternatives